 Many offices and departments in the Lynch School and across campus hire master’s level students and provide assistantships for work in their area.
 The work varies by department, but may include a stipend, tuition remission, or both.
 The levels of stipend and/or tuition remission vary by individual roles.

-A full list of Lynch School 2020-2021 assistantships will be posted to view and apply for in March.
+A full list of Lynch School 2020-2021 assistantships can be found on our Admitted Students page.

 For a list of assistantships at other schools within Boston College, please click here.

 Because each individual assistantship is supervised by a specific department on campus, deadlines vary based on the needs and availability of individual supervisors and/or departments.
 Please review the individual position details and application instructions.

 The Lynch School is committed to urban education in the surrounding neighborhoods and global community.
 Our extensive partnerships and associations provide many ways for students to become involved in and exposed to urban education.
 The Lynch School has two educational programs that are specifically focused on preparing teachers interested in working in urban schools.

 Donovan Urban Teaching Scholars is an intensive one-year master’s degree program in teacher preparation.
 Each year, the program recruits and supports a cohort of up to 30 graduate students.
 Students in this program:

 Admission into Special Programs is offered at the time of admissions decision and are based solely on materials submitted in a completed application.
 No additional application or materials are required.
 However, please be sure to select this program in the designated section of the admissions application.